 "The fight against Islamist terrorism has a high priority for the Federal Criminal Police Office,” the statement stressed, adding the new department is another important step to expand its operational, analytical and supporting capabilities to further strengthen the fight against "Islamist terrorism" together with other federal and state security agencies.

-The move follows the growing anti-Muslim tendencies across Europe as many Muslim associations and leaders warn Western governments against wrongfully associating religion with terrorism, and presenting possible criminal activities as related to Islam.
+The move follows the growing anti-Muslim tendencies across Europe, paving the way for wrongfully associating religion with terrorism, and presenting possible criminal activities as related to Islam.

-The BKA claimed that the new department was being established to tackle the danger of "Islamist" attacks in Germany remains high despite the defeat of the Daesh terrorist group.
+The BKA claimed that the new department was being established since the danger of so-called Islamist attacks in Germany remains high despite the defeat of the self-proclaimed Islamic State (Daesh).

 The statement added that the new department will be effective in dealing with returnees from the war zones in Syria and Iraq.